alonmoses/alonmoses/README.md

-- 👋 Hi, I’m @amoses
+- 👋 Hi, I’m Alon Moses
-- 💞️ I’m looking to collaborate on dcs
+- 💞️
-- 📫 How to reach me alon.moses@intel.com
+- 📫 How to reach me alon2332@gmail.com

 <!---
 alonmoses/alonmoses is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.